SpotIt: Evaluating Text-to-SQL Evaluation with Formal Verification: Experimental evaluation

 \textbf{Performance of Verification Engine.} We first evaluate the effect of our extensions to the original \verieql engine~\citep{verieql} in terms of \emph{coverage}, defined as the fraction of generated-gold-SQL pairs that can be encoded into an SMT query.
 In addition, we measure the average runtime of \sys on questions where a valid differentiating database is found.
 The results are shown in Tab.~\ref{tab:coverage}.
 Our extensions significantly increase the coverage of the verification engine on relevant questions (i.e., ones deemed correct by \ex) for each method, allowing us to formally analyze a larger number of generated SQL queries.
 For example, for \cscsqlbig, the coverage increases from 84.83\% to 94.88\%, which corresponds to 110 additional supported questions ($(94.88\% - 84.83\%) * 1094)$.

 The average time taken by \sys to find a counterexample is under 4 seconds for all methods, which, combined with the fact that the analysis for each question can be done in parallel, confirms that \sys is already a practical method for formally comparing generated SQLs with gold SQLs.
+Moreover, a high percentage (up to 96.15\%) of the counterexamples found by the verifier are successfully validated, which suggests that our SMT encoding is sufficiently precise in practice.

 \textbf{Comparing test-based evaluation with \sys.} We now evaluate the accuracy of each \txttosql method based on \ex, \exVerify, and \exVerifyCC.
 As shown in Tab.~\ref{tab:res}, the accuracy of each method drops significantly when \sys is used to check query equivalence.
 For example, the accuracy of \cscsqlbig drops from 71.32\% to 58.80\% with \sys, and further to 57.82\% when cross-checking is enabled.
 This means that there are 207 generated SQLs ($1533 * (71.32\% - 57.82\%)$) that passed the test on the official test databases, but were differentiated from the gold SQL by \sys.
 Overall, \sys resulted in a decrease in accuracy ranging from 9.8\% to 13.5\%, and cross-checking results in a small further decrease, by up to 1\%.
 Interestingly, the ranking of the \txttosql methods also changes substantially when evaluated under the more stringent, verification-based metrics, particularly in the top half of the table.
 For example, \cscsqlbig, which is ranked 1st by the official test-based metric, drops to 4th place when evaluated by \syscc.
 And the 3rd place method \alphasql drops to the 6th place.
 These results indicate that test-based methods can in many cases overlook differences between the generated SQL and the gold SQL, which might lead to misrepresentation of the actual performance (both \emph{absolute} and \emph{relative}) of existing \txttosql methods.